 The cost of a college education is not going down.
-According to College Board, tuition and fees at a moderate in-state public college averaged $18,943 a year for the 2014-2015 academic year.
-That cost rose to $42,419 a year for a moderate private college.
+According to the College Board, tuition and fees at an in-state public college averaged $10,740 for the 2021-22 academic year.
+That cost rose to $38,070 a year for a private college.

 Numbers like these are enough to send parents into shock.